twitter-archive/kestrel/docs/journal_format.md

   this really marks the end of this journal file and time to move to the next one.

+## Initial operations in the journal

+A journal file that has been rewritten or packed will usuall have a set of operations at the beginning to rebuild the state of the transaction ID ("xid"), any open transactions, and the current queue contents:

+- `save_xid`
+- for each open transaction:
+  - `add_xid`
+  - `remove_tentative`
+- for each queue item:
+  - `addx`

+The rest of the journal will be operations as they happen.
+Since this initial set of operations can be treated just like any other queue operation, there's no special treatment when the journal is replayed at startup.

 ## Multiple journal files

 The latest journal file for a queue is named simply `(name)` with no dots in it.
 For example, the latest journal file for queue "cars" is named `cars`.

 As the journal is rotated, the current timestamp is appended.
 A rotated journal for cars might be named `cars.904`.
-When recovering the journals on restart, kestrel replays all the rolled journal files in timestamp order (earliest first), and then the non-timestamped file last (if it exists).
+When recovering the journals on restart, kestrel replays all the rotated journal files in timestamp order (earliest first), and then the non-timestamped file last (if it exists).
 They are treated exactly the same as if they were chunks of a larger, contiguous file.

 Journals with `~~` in their filename are temporary.
 If found on restart, they can be ignored.

 If previous rolled journal files are packed together, the state will initially be written into a temporary file, and then renamed to end with `.(timestamp).pack`.
-The timestamp means that any rolled journal with timestamp less than or equal to the pack-file timestamp is now dead and should be deleted.
+The timestamp means that any rotated journal with timestamp less than or equal to the pack-file timestamp is now dead and should be deleted.
 For example, if `cars.950.pack` exists, then `cars.904` and `cars.950` should be ignored and deleted, but `cars.951` is still valid.
 Normally, if it doesn't crash, the packing process will delete these older files after creating the pack file.
 Then it will rename the pack file to remove the ".pack" extension.